symfony/symfony-docs/quick_tour/the_big_picture.rst

 ------------

-Now that you have a better understanding on how Symfony works, have a closer look at the bottom of the page; you will notice a small bar with the Symfony and PHP logos.
+Now that you have a better understanding on how Symfony works, have a closer look at the bottom of the *hello* page; you will notice a small bar with the Symfony and PHP logos.
 It is called the "Web Debug Toolbar" and it is the developer's best friend.
 Of course, such a tool must not be displayed when you deploy your application to your production servers.
 That's why you will find another front